-(a) It is lawful for a personal representatives representative to provide a suitable gravestones gravestone to mark the graves of their testators or intestates, the testator or intestate and to pay for the cost of erecting the same same. and the The cost thereof shall be paid as funeral expensestreated as a second class claim under G.S.
+- It is lawful for a personal representatives representative to provide a suitable gravestones gravestone to mark the graves of their testators or intestates, the testator or intestate and to pay for the cost of erecting the same same. and the The cost thereof shall be paid as funeral expenses treated as a third class claim under G.S.
 28A-19-6 and credited as such in final accounts.
 The costs thereof shall be in the sound discretion of the personal representative, having due regard to the value of the estate and to the interests of creditors and needs of the surviving spouse and the heirs and devisees of the estate.
-Where the personal representative desires to spend more than four hundred dollars (\$400.00) one thousand five hundred dollars (\$1,500) for such purpose, the purpose of a gravestone and the will does not grant specific authority to the personal representative for such expenditures in excess of four hundred dollars (\$400.00), one thousand five hundred dollars (\$1,500), that amount, he the personal representative shall file his a petition before the clerk of the court, and such order as will be made by the court shall specify the amount to be expended for such purpose.
-Provided, however, that if the net estate is of a value in excess of twenty five thousand dollars (\$25,000), seventy-five thousand dollars (\$75,000), the personal representative may, in his-the personal representative's discretion, expend not more than eight hundred dollars (\$800.00) three thousand dollars (\$3,000) for this purpose without securing the order of the court required herein.
-If the estate is of a value in excess of twenty-five thousand dollars (\$25,000) seventy-five thousand dollars (\$75,000) and the personal representative desires to spend more than eight hundred dollars (\$800.00) three thousand dollars (\$3,000) for such purpose, and the will does not grant specific authority for such expenditure he-the personal representative shall file his-a petition and secure the order of the court herein required before expending funds for such purpose.
-However, in no event may more than eight hundred dollars (\$800.00) be accounted as gravestone marker cost to be credited as a funeral expense in the final accounts.

-(b) It is lawful for a personal representative to provide a suitable burial place for the testator or intestate.
-The cost of a suitable burial place shall be in the sound discretion of the personal representative, having due regard to the value of the estate and to the interests of creditors and needs of the surviving spouse and the heirs and devisees of the estate, and shall be treated as a second class claim under G.S.
+Where the personal representative desires to spend more than four hundred dollars (\$400.00) one thousand five hundred dollars (\$1,500) for such purpose, the purpose of a gravestone, and the will does not grant specific authority to the personal representative for such expenditures in excess of four hundred dollars (\$400.00), he one thousand five hundred dollars (\$1,500), the personal representative shall file his a petition before the clerk of the court, and such order as will be made by the court shall specify the amount to be expended for such purpose.
+In specifying the amount, the clerk may consider the value of the estate.
+Provided, however, that if the net estate is of a value in excess of twenty five thousand dollars (\$25,000), the personal representative may, in his discretion, expend not more than eight hundred dollars (\$800.00) for this purpose without securing the order of the court required herein.
+If the estate is of a value in excess of twenty-five thousand dollars (\$25,000) and the personal representative desires to spend more than eight hundred dollars (\$800.00) for such purpose, and the will does not grant specific authority for such expenditure he shall file his petition and secure the order of the court herein required before expending funds for such purpose.
+However, in no event may more than eight hundred dollars (\$800.00) be accounted as gravestone marker cost to be credited as a funeral expense in the final accounts. - It is lawful for a personal representative to provide a suitable burial place for the (b) testator or intestate.
+The cost of a suitable burial place shall be in the sound discretion of the personal representative, having due regard to the value of the estate and to the interests of creditors and needs of the surviving spouse and the heirs and devisees of the estate, and shall be treated as a third class claim under G.S.
 28A-19-6."